-Ali maintains that there are only three things you need to do to guarantee a perfect omelet.
+Ali believes that there are three things you need to do to make a great omelet.

-One might think eggs need to be cooked on a high flame — but that’s not true, especially when it comes to making an omelet.
-Cooking on a lower flame will slowly create curds throughout the whisked eggs, and it’ll prevent the bottom of the omelet from browning.
+One might think eggs need to be cooked on a high flame — but that may not be true, especially when it comes to making an omelet.
+Cooking on a lower flame can slowly create curds throughout the whisked eggs, and prevent the bottom of the omelet from browning.

-A silicone spatula is key once the curds start forming.
-It can be used to make sure the egg isn’t sticking to the pan, and it’s a good tool to employ as an anchor to curl the omelet into itself.
+A silicone spatula can be key once the curds start forming.
+It can be used to make sure the eggs aren’t sticking to the pan, and it’s a good tool to employ as an anchor to curl the omelet into itself.

 Sure, it’s plenty fun to add lots of ingredients into an omelet, but adding too much may cause the eggs to break.
-Instead, practice with just the eggs; then, when you get more confident, add in a bit of cheese and slowly work your way up.
+Instead, try to practice with just the eggs.
+Then, when you get more confident, you can add in a bit of cheese and slowly work your way up.

 Well, anything you frickin’ want, for a start.
 It’s a good idea to cut your filling of choice very small — fine dicing and chopping all around.
 Not only can that help it fit and hold together, but it’s a great way to smoosh all your flavors together.